WiIIiam278/PagineDown/README.md

 ## Installation
 PagineDown is available on JitPack.
 You can browse the Javadocs [here](https://javadoc.jitpack.io/net/william278/PagineDown/latest/javadoc/).

+Note that your plugin will also need to shade (or shade a library that includes) [MineDown](https://github.com/Phoenix616/MineDown).

 ### Maven
 To use the library on Maven, in your `pom.xml` file, first add the JitPack repository:
 ```xml